Teksta versija

 1) the tenant and his or her family members have entered into a notarised agreement on who of them will acquire the rented single-apartment house or residential property;

-2) no claim has been brought before a court regarding termination of the tenancy agreement.
+2) no claim has been brought before a court regarding the termination of the tenancy agreement.

-1) the single-apartment house which is entirely located on a land parcel owned by another person is first offered for sale to this land owner (owners);
+1) the single-apartment house which is entirely located on a plot of land owned by another person is first offered for sale to the owner (owners) of this land;

 2) the residential property is first offered for sale to other apartment owners of the residential house if the community of apartment owners has taken the decision to establish the right of first refusal of the apartment owners in accordance with the procedures laid down in the Law on Residential Property and a note has been made in the Land Register regarding existence of the right of first refusal.